 - *Qualified Medicare Beneficiaries (QMBs): For individuals with a monthly income under $1,010 and for couples with monthly income under $1,355, the state pays all premiums for Part B and all Co-Pays and Deductibles for Parts A

 - *Specified Low-Income Medicare Beneficiaries (SLMBs): For individuals with a monthly income under $1,208 or couples with monthly income under $1,6222, the state pays premiums for Part B.

 - *Qualified Individuals (QIs): For individuals with monthly income under $1,357 or for couples with monthly income under $1,823, the state pays premiums for Part B.

 State Health Insurance Assistance Program(SHIP)

 Tennessee’s SHIP program offers individual counseling and assistance to persons who have or will soon have Medicare, as well as to their family members, caregivers and advocates.
 SHIP also works to educate community groups about current Medicare issues.
-SHIP counselors, located at the nine (9) Area Agencies on Aging & Disability (AAADs) throughout the state, can provide information on: the new Medicare Prescription Drug Benefit (Part D); Original Medicare and supplemental insurances; Medicare Advantage Health Plans; Claims and Billing Problems; Long-Term Care Insurance; Nursing Home Medicaid; Medicaid for Home and Community-Based Care; Medicare Savings Programs (QMB, SLMB, QI-1) and Medicare and Medicaid or TennCare.
+SHIP counselors, located at the nine (9) Area Agencies on Aging & Disability (AAADs) throughout the state, can provide information on: the new Medicare Prescription Drug Benefit (Part D); Medicare Parts A and B and supplemental insurances; Medicare Advantage Health Plans; Claims and Billing Problems; Long-Term Care Insurance; Nursing Home Medicaid; Medicaid for Home and Community-Based Care; Medicare Savings Programs (QMB, SLMB, QI-1) and Medicare and Medicaid or TennCare.

 Low-Income Subsidy (“extra-help”) for Prescription Drugs:

 If you live in Tennessee, you can consult with one of our MedicareSolutions.com licensed sales agents to compare Tennessee Medicare insurance plans.
 One of our licensed sales agents can compare plans in your area and help you find the Medicare insurance benefits that best fit your needs.